abhijeetnishal/abhijeetnishal/README.md

 - 🌱 I’m currently learning **Everything**

-- 📖 Current interests: Full-stack Development
+- 📖 Current interests: Backend and Cloud/DevOps

 - 👨‍💻 All of my projects are available at [Portfolio](https://abhijeetportfolio.vercel.app/)
 - **You can have the project: Done On Time.
 Done On Budget.
 Done Properly - Pick two.**